avoy18/petitioner/readme.txt

 == Upgrade Notice ==

+= 0.8.0 =
+* A big architectural overhaul, country dropdown improvements, CSV export improvements, and more!

 = 0.1.3 =
 * This version adds the Gutenberg block and fixes a few minor issues